glentanner/hl7-v2-integration-harness/README.md

 ## ❌ Negative ACK Handling

 - Messages missing required segments (e.g. PID) are **rejected by Mirth**
-- Rejected messages return **AR (Application Reject)**
+    - Messages missing required segments (e.g., PID) are rejected
-- AR messages are **not retried** by the sender
+    - AR responses are not retried
-- Failed payloads and ACKs are archived in `failed/`
+    - Failed payloads and ACKs are archived for inspection

-This mirrors real-world interface engine behavior.
+    (This mirrors real-world interface engine behavior)

 ------------------------------------------------------------------------